WHEN IS THE APPLICATION DEADLINE?

 IS THERE A MINIMUM REQUIRED GPA, OR GRE OR ENGLISH PROFICIENCY EXAM SCORE?

 Pratt requires a minimum grade point average (GPA) of 3.0, B, or equivalent.
-There is no minimum required score for the Graduate Record Examination (GRE).
-GRE test scores are good for five years.
+The GRE is not required.
 For English proficiency exam scores, a TOEFL of 79 (internet and home test), TOEFL ITP Plus for China of 550, IELTS of 6.5, or PTE of 53 is required for international students.
 For the most up-to-date information on English proficiency test scores, please see the Departmental Requirements Page.
 Please note that test scores are just one component of review when deciding admissions.

 DO YOU OFFER ADVANCED STANDING IN THE MASTER OF ARCHITECTURE PROGRAM?